preichenberger/go-coinbasepro/README.md

 ```

 ### Examples
-This library supports all public and private endpoints.
+This library supports all public and private endpoints

 For full details on functionality, see [GoDoc](http://godoc.org/github.com/preichenberger/go-coinbase-exchange) documentation.